Tyreek Hill Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 Matchup vs. New York

-- Against the Giants, Hill totaled 68 receiving yards in his one career matchup, 68.0 more than his over/under for Monday's game.
+- Hill's 68 receiving yards in his one matchup against the Giants are 11.5 fewer than his over/under for Monday's game.

-- Hill did not have a touchdown catch in that contest against the Giants.
+- Hill did not have a touchdown catch in that game against the Giants.

-- The 256.9 passing yards the Giants give up per game makes them the NFL's 14th-ranked pass defense this season.
+- The Giants are conceding 256.9 passing yards per game this season, the NFL's 14th-ranked pass defense.

-- The Giants have given up 14 passing TDs this season (2.0 per game), ranking them 22nd among NFL defenses.
+- The Giants have allowed 14 touchdowns through the air (2.0 per game).
+They are 22nd in the NFL in that category.

 Recent Performances